gentee/eonza-docs/en/scripts/delete-file.md

 **Path**
 Specify the full or relative path to the directory or file to be deleted.
 If a directory is specified and it is not empty, an error will be generated.

+**Skip if file does not exist**
+By default, an error is returned if the specified file does not exist.
+Check this checkbox if you want to skip non-existent files.